YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTINIT2, Failed to initialize encryption library during YottaDB startup. eeee

-Run Time Error: The gtmcrypt plug-in reports it is unable to initialize one or more of its related libraries during YottaDB/GT.M startup.
+Run Time Error: The gtmcrypt plug-in reports it is unable to initialize one or more of its related libraries during YottaDB startup.

 Action: Examine the detailed message (eeee) from the plug-in and take appropriate action.